manoj-smoothstack/cpp_training/Week2/Practice.md

   ------
    56544
 ```

+You should make sure the numbers input are valid, meaning they should only contain numeric decimal digits.

 Implement a class called BigNumber with constructor that takes as input a long int.
 The constructor should call the set() method
 to initialize the number.